How to Change Skateboard or Longboard Wheels: A Brief Guide

-First, loosen the screws on your skateboard deck that secure both ends of the axle.
+First, loosen the screws on your skateboard deck that secure both ends of the axle nuts with the help of skate tool.
 Now take out one end of your wheel from its socket and hold it in place with a wrench.
 Keep all the screws and bolts in one place so that you don’t miss them.

 Step 2: Remove Bearings

-Now remove the bearings but do not lose them.
+Now remove the skateboard wheels and bearings but do not lose them.
 Take them out of your wheels using the axle of the truck.
 To do this, just slide the axle’s end inside the bearing and pry out the bearing.

 Now flip the wheel and remove the second bearing following the same method.
 Put them in a tray so that they don’t roll away, and you’ll have an easier time replacing them later on.